hqcasanova/picoSlides/README.md

 - **Compatible with Lazy Load**: lazyload-specific [options](//github.com/hqcasanova/picoSlides#options) can be set for the first slide.
 - **Highly customisable**: from slide aspect ratio, through font colour to callback functions; there's an [option](//github.com/hqcasanova/picoSlides#options) for nearly everything.
 - **Responsive design**: by default, slide image size depends on the width of the container and thumb-friendly buttons are provided.
-- **Bandwidth efficient**: only the cover slide is shown at first.
-The remaining slides are "lazy loaded", once the user goes past the first one.
+- **Bandwidth efficient**: slide images can be made adaptive.
+Also, only the cover slide is shown at first.
+The remaining slides are "lazy loaded".
 - **Optimised footprint**: it's 10KB minified and doesn't require loading an additional CSS file.
 - **Multi-language**: all displayed text can be customised.